 As described above the addition of cabac_zero_word effectively introduces a loss to coding efficiency.
 This must either be accepted, or an alternative threshold for cabac_zero_word must be defined.
 Using the figures presented here, this could be done in one of three ways.

+Increase the dynamic element of the cabac_zero_word threshold

 Increase the static element of the cabac_zero_word threshold.

-Increase the dynamic element of the cabac_zero_word threshold

 Increase both.

-To use the first technique, the maximum bit to bin ratio needs to be increased from 4 ÷ 3 (32 ÷ 3 on a byte to bin basis) to 3 ÷ 2 as in Figure 6.
+To use the first candidate, the maximum bit to bin ratio needs to be increased from 4 ÷ 3 (32 ÷ 3 on a byte to bin basis) to 3 ÷ 2 as in Figure 6.

 Figure 6.
 Alternative bin to bit ratio for tiles of 10 CTU for “Main” tier.

-For the second technique the divisor for the number of bits in the image can be changed to 24 from 32 as shown in Figure 7.
+For the second candidate the divisor for the number of bits in the image can be changed to 24 from 32 as shown in Figure 7.

 Figure 7.
 Required bin offset vs bits in encoded stream for tiles of 10 CTU for “Main” tier.
 The lower line represents the current divisor in the cabac_zero_word threshold.
 The upper line represents a potential divisor which removes the need for cabac_zero_word padding.

+The third alternative was not considered further as no candidate with simple fractions could be identified.

-To allow comparison of these two alternatives consider Figure 8 which shows a graph of bins vs bits for tiles of 10 CTU.
+To allow comparison of the two candidates consider Figure 8 which shows a graph of bins vs bits for tiles of 10 CTU.
 The red line indicates the existing cabac_zero_word formula and clearly a number of CTU exceed this threshold.
 The green line indicates the first alternative (β = 3 ÷ 2), and the blue line the second alternative (α = 24).
 Both these alternatives formulas prevents CTU exceeding the threshold, one with a higher threshold for CTU with many bits, the second with a higher threshold for CTU with few bits.

 Figure 8.
-Bins vs Bits for tiles of 10 CTU for existing cabac_zero_word formula and two alternatives.
+Bins vs Bits for tiles of 10 CTU for existing cabac_zero_word formula and two candidates.

+Table 5 shows the effect on the maximum bin rate of the two candidates for main tier in each level with such a tier.